Getting Away? 8 Things That Should Be in Your SuitcaseArticle posted in: Lifestyle

 It’s not just for the plane: You never know when a hotel will have sheer curtains with blaring light outside, or when your on-the-road neighbors decide to get up early, stay up late, have a fight or a party when you’re trying to get some shuteye.

-And sleep is important for your weight loss progress: Losing as little as 30 minutes of sleep every weekday can result in weight gain and have significant effects on insulin resistance, increasing your risk for Type 2 diabetes.
+Sleep is important for your weight loss progress, too: Losing as little as 30 minutes of sleep every weekday can result in weight gain and have significant effects on insulin resistance, increasing your risk for Type 2 diabetes.

 Studies have found that you’re more likely to snack on high-carb stuff late at night when you aren’t getting enough slumber, and you’re more likely to eat bigger portions in general.
 And a study from the University of Chicago found that those sleeping seven or more hours were less hungry than those who slept less, and lost twice as much fat.